jmmochko/prog_comp/README.md

 A repo dedicated to competitive programming.
-It contains a plethora of problems solved by myself and several teamates over the years, a team notebook for ICPC and some other miscellaneous stuff.
+It contains a plethora of problems solved by myself(see Problems_jose) and several teamates over the years(see Simuladas), a team notebook for ICPC and some other miscellaneous stuff.